 In the future, I’ll continue adding to the wit.ai program so that the model will be able to understand more intents.
 I will also update the maps code and integrate some of the Google Maps APIs (hopefully including directions) after doing some research.
 I will also work on the facial recognition with OpenCV, as I was having many problems with it this week and wasn’t able to install it inside the smart mirror virtual environment.
 I will also set up the actual display and mirror sheet once they arrive, and subsequently will set up the webcam and speaker.
 The frame will be built from craft foam and cardboard once the display arrives.

 For my first milestone, I was able to pull up an initial terminal display for the smart mirror features that included a real time clock module, local news, and a weather module.
 Using a tutorial and GitHub repository from HackerShack, I was able to run code with a few modifications for the time and local news after downloading all the dependencies.
-However, I had to write my own code for the weather module since the original one, Dark Sky, is no shutting down their complex API in 2021.
+However, I had to write my own code for the weather module since the original API, Dark Sky, shut down.
 After researching different replacements, I decided to use the OpenWeatherMap API available on the RapidAPI database coded in Python using the http.client module.
-After reading the documentation and writing appropriate code, I was able to display the current temperature based on city or longitude/latitude as well as an appropriate icon and weather description.
-However, right now I only have around 10 icons implemented in my code and therefore the icons seem inaccurate at certain times.
+After reading the documentation and writing appropriate code and utilizing JSON files, I was able to display the current temperature based on city or longitude/latitude as well as an appropriate icon and weather description.
+However, right now I only have around 10 icons implemented in my code and therefore the icons seem inaccurate sometimes.

 For my next milestone, I plan to add more icons to my arrays so that it will be accurate at all times of the day.
 For example, my “clear sky” icon will now just refer to clear sky during the day, and the description of clear sky will be broken up into “clear sky night” and “clear sky day”.
 I also plan on implementing a real-time news feature in which the news headlines refresh every few minutes or so.
 Also, I plan on implementing an A.I. feature in which the user says something or asks a question and the mirror “answers” using voice recognition softwares.
 If I still have time, then I can add another relatively simple feature such as daily horoscope.
 At the end of next week, I want to finish all the software components so that I can build the frame for the mirror and display once they arrive.